Mahakali treaty: Historic development

-In 1920, the Indo Nepal water treaty was signed by the British Indian government to build the Sarda barrage to irrigate the United Province.
+In 1920, the Indo Nepal water treaty was signed by the British Raj to build the Sarda barrage to irrigate the United Province.
 This treaty is referred to as the Sarada Treaty.
 In the treaty, Nepal government agreed to give 4093.88 acres of land on the eastern banks of Mahakali river for the construction.
 In exchange, Nepal received an equal are of forest land from the British Indian government.
-In addition, the British Indian government also agreed to give NPR 50,000, a supply of 4.25 m3/s out of annual flow of 650 m3/s during the dry season and 13 m3/s of water in the wet season which could be further increased to 28.34 m3/s if water was available.
+In addition, the British Indian government also agreed to give NPR 50,000, a supply of 4.25 m/s out of annual flow of 650 m3/s during the dry season and 13 m/s of water in the wet season which could be further increased to 28.34 m/s if water was available.

 In 1971, Nepal started Mahakali Irrigation Project based on the 1920s Sarada agreement with the help from the World Bank in the Panchayat period.
 In 1977, India and Nepal jointly agreed to investigate the Mahakali river resource.

 In 1981, India started to construct Tanakpur barrage unilaterally on the land which was transferred to British India under the Sarda agreement.
-Due to technical glitches, the afflux in the eastern side (Nepal) was not contained thus requiring a bund on the left bank in Nepal.
-An agreement was reached to provide India with the needed land (2.9 hectares) in the Nepal side.
+Due to technical glitches, the afflux in the eastern side of the Mahakali river in Nepal was not contained thus requiring a bund on the left bank in Nepal.
+An agreement was reached to provide India with the needed land, about 2.9 hectares, in the Nepal side.
 Indian agreed to provide 25,000 cusecs of water as well as supply 25 MW of electricity.
 Nepal, however, demanded 50 and 59 percent share in water and electricity respectively, but not agreed upon.